 If you can’t ping the board, or the host PC, check your network settings.

 - You must ensure your PC/laptop and board have IP addresses in the same range.
 If your network cables are connected directly to your PC/laptop and board, you may need to set a static IP address for your PC/laptop manually.
-See Assign your computer a static IP address.
+See Assign a static IP address.

 - If you have a proxy setup, you may need to add a rule to bypass the board hostname/ip address.